Roger Casement: The Giles Report

 A private investigation of the Black Diaries was commissioned by Professor William J. McCormack of Goldsmiths College, jointly funded by the BBC and RTÉ, and carried out by Dr. Audrey Giles.
 The results of this handwriting investigation were announced by McCormack at a London press conference on March 12, 2002.
 He stated that the diaries were authentic "without any reason to suspect either forgery or interpolation by any other hand".

 Two US document examiners independently reviewed the Giles Report; both were critical of it.
 James Horan stated, "As editor of the Journal of Forensic Sciences and The Journal of the American Society of Questioned Document Examiners, I would NOT recommend publication of the Giles Report because the report does not show HOW its conclusion was reached." and "To the question, 'Is the writing Roger Casement's?' on the basis of the Giles Report as it stands, my answer would have to be I cannot tell."
 Document examiner Marcel Matley wrote, "Even if every document examined were the authentic writing of Casement, this report does nothing to establish the fact".

-The Giles investigation was not intended for legal purposes and does not comply with recognised forensic standards.
-Giles reputedly made two errors; the first was in accepting a biased instruction from McCormack that she verify the diaries as Casement's work and the second was in alleging that Michael Collins had authenticated the diaries.
-Almost certainly Giles was manipulated.

-A very brief expert opinion in 1959 by a Home Office employee failed to identify Casement as the author of the diaries.
-This opinion is almost unknown and does not appear in the Casement literature.
-As late as July 2015 the UK National Archives ambiguously described the Black Diaries as "attributed to Roger Casement", while at the same time unambiguously declaring their satisfaction with the result of the private Giles Report.
+An appraisal of the Giles Report for History Ireland argues that investigation "cannot claim scientific validity" because from the outset it was seeking verification not falsification.
+The examiners were not "looking for weaknesses, contradictions, anomalies" as should axiomatic for forensic review of the evidence.